 Editor’s note: It is FFS if the USER PLANE CONNECTION ESTABLISHMENT REJECT message includes a Reject cause to inform of reason for reject to allow different UE handling.

-Upon reception of a USER PLANE CONNECTION ESTABLISHMENT REJECT message from the LMF, the UE shall stop the timer T5011 and shall consider the requested establishment of a secured user plane connection between the UE and the LMF as not accepted.
+Upon reception of a USER PLANE CONNECTION ESTABLISHMENT REJECT message from the LMF, the UE shall stop the timer T5011 and shall consider the requested establishment of an LCS secured user plane connection between the UE and the LMF as not accepted.